 It’s worth noting that itemized deductions might not be worth more than the standard deduction for you.
 You may also get stuck paying the alternative minimum tax if your deductions put you in a too-low tax bracket.

-Tax time isn't pleasant for anyone, but getting audited is even less fun.
-So don't ignore your tax responsibilities, even if you were unemployed in 2012.
+Tax time isn’t pleasant for anyone, but getting audited is even less fun.
+So don’t ignore your tax responsibilities, even if you were unemployed last year.

 - Need help with your taxes?
 Get your tax issue reviewed by an attorney for free (Consumer Injury)

 - What to Do If You Didn’t Get Your W-2 Forms (FindLaw’s Law and Daily Life)

 - What Happens If You Don’t Pay Your Taxes?
 (FindLaw’s Law and Daily Life)